-Earnings per share were 18.7 cents per share.
+Earnings per share were 17.6 cents per share.

-We have declared a fully franked final dividend of 6.0 cents per share (last year 5.0 cents per share).
-This follows the interim dividend of 5.0 cents per share paid in March 2012, making a total dividend of 11.0 cents per share.
-The final dividend will be paid on 31 October 2012, with the date for determining entitlements being 17 October 2012.
+We have declared a fully franked final dividend of 4.5 cents per share (last year 6.0 cents per share).
+This follows the interim dividend of 6.5 cents per share.
+The final dividend will be paid on 31 October 2013, with the date for determining entitlements being 17 October 2013.

-The dividend reinvestment plan (DRP) will once again be part of the October 2012 dividend.
-The DRP will apply in respect of the fully franked final dividend of 6.0 cents payable on 31 October 2012.
+The dividend reinvestment plan (DRP) will once again apply in respect of the fully franked final dividend of 4.5 cents payable on 31 October 2013.